A Step-By-Step Guide to Subdomain Tracking:

 A subdomain is an additional part of your main or root domain.
 The subdomain is shown as a prefix to your main domain.
 For example, dev.examplesite.com is a subdomain of examplesite.com.
 Subdomains are often used as staging sites to the main domain and so many large sites have a series of subdomains such as DEV, SIT and UAT to ensure changes can be fully tested before they go into the live environment.

-However, subdomains are also used to help organise different parts of a website, such as a blog, an ecommerce store or a logged in area of a site.
+However, subdomains also help organise different parts of a website, such as a blog, an ecommerce store or a logged in area of a site.
 This might be because separate teams manage each and this fits in with the organisation’s structure.
 Ecommerce stores are also more complex and need greater security than a blog or a brochureware site.

 These are all subdomains of the site examplesite.com: